 How Many Shots of the Chickenpox Vaccine Are Needed?

 The varicella vaccine is given in two doses.
-A child should have the first shot at the age of 12-18 months.
-The second shot should be given at the age of 4 to 6 years.
+A child should have the first shot at ages 12-18 months.
+The second shot should be given at ages 4-6 years.
 Older children and adults should have two shots, with four to eight weeks between the first and second shot.

 Are There Side Effects Associated With the Chickenpox Vaccine?

 All medicines have potential side effects.
 But the side effects associated with the varicella vaccine are generally mild.
 The most common are pain, redness, or swelling at the injection site.
 A small percentage of people develop a mild rash, usually around the spot where the shot was given.
 Severe side effects are very rare.

 Are There People Who Should Not Get a Chickenpox Shot?

 Anyone who is moderately to severely ill when a chickenpox shot is scheduled should wait until the illness passes before getting the shot.
 Also, anyone who had an allergic reaction to the first shot should not get the second shot.